 Honor Code

-- The Honor Code is an undertaking of the students, individually and collectively:
+The Honor Code is an undertaking of the Stanford academic community, individually and collectively.
+Its purpose is to uphold a culture of academic honesty.

 Violations of the Honor Code